-5.3 Any dispute regarding membership of any Society will be referred to the Activities Hub.
+5.3 Any dispute regarding membership of any Academic Society will be referred to the Activities Hub.

-5.4 All members must agree to abide by the Activities Code of Conduct before becoming a member of a Society.
+5.4 All members must agree to abide by the Activities Code of Conduct before becoming a member of an Academic Society.

 6. Membership Fees

-6.1 To be eligible to participate in activities of the affiliated Societies, members must have paid the relevant Society membership fees.
+6.1 To be eligible to participate in activities of the affiliated Academic Societies, members must have paid the relevant Academic Society membership fees.

-6.2 Members must have paid membership fees within one calendar month of the relevant Sports and Societies Fayre, at the latest or their membership shall terminate with immediate effect.
+6.2 Members must have paid membership fees within one calendar month of the relevant Societies Fayre, at the latest or their membership shall terminate with immediate effect.

-6.3 Membership fees will be set by individual Societies and reflect the funding and developmental aims of the Society, with no minimum annual fee.
+6.3 Membership fees will be set by individual Academic Societies and reflect the funding and developmental aims of the Academic Society, with no minimum annual fee.

-6.4 Committees of Societies will be expected to monitor the payment of membership fees, and spot checks will be performed throughout the year by Vice President (VP) Activities
+6.4 Committees of Academic Societies will be expected to monitor the payment of membership fees, and spot checks will be performed throughout the year by Vice President Activities

-6.5 Membership fee refunds will only be given within a cooling off period of 7 days from commencement of membership.
-Any membership refund requested after this period must have extenuating circumstances and will be given at the sole discretion of the VP Activities.
+6.5 Membership fee refunds will only be given within a cooling off period of seven (7) days from commencement of membership.
+Any membership refund requested after this period must have extenuating circumstances and will be given at the sole discretion of the Vice President Activities.

 7. Budgets

-7.1 Development Budgets will be awarded by the Trustees in accordance with policy documents relating to the provision of funds available for the Societies in compliance with the Education Act 1994,
+7.1 Development Budgets will be awarded by the Trustees in accordance with policy documents relating to the provision of funds available for the Academic Societies in compliance with the Education Act 1994,

-7.2 Societies are not permitted to have their own bank accounts or keep funds.
-Any Society found to have an external bank account will have its Society Club status suspended and disciplinary action will be taken against the committee in accordance with the Disciplinary Procedures for Member(s), Committees, Societies and Sports Clubs.
+7.2 Academic Societies are not permitted to have their own bank accounts or keep funds.
+Any Academic Society found to have an external bank account will have its Academic Society Club status suspended and disciplinary action will be taken against the committee in accordance with the Disciplinary Procedures for Member(s), Committees, Societies and Sports Clubs.

 7.3 All funds must be paid into the Union via the Students’ Union reception.
-Members collecting fund on behalf of the society is strictly forbidden and disciplinary action will be taken against any members found to be handling money for the society.
+Members collecting fund on behalf of the Academic Society is strictly forbidden and disciplinary action will be taken against any members found to be handling money for the Academic Society.

-7.4 Societies and their committees will conduct themselves in accordance with the financial regulations of the Union in force from time to time.
+7.4 Academic Societies and their committees will conduct themselves in accordance with the financial regulations of the Union in force from time to time.

-7.5 Societies need to consult in advance with the Activities Office before receiving donations or sponsorship awards.
-A Society cannot enter into an agreement for sponsorship without the consent of the Vice President Activities and Chief Executive (on behalf of the Board of Trustees) of the Students’ Union.
+7.5 Academic Societies need to consult in advance with the Activities Office before receiving donations or sponsorship awards.
+An Academic Society cannot enter into an agreement for sponsorship without the consent of the Vice President Activities and Chief Executive (on behalf of the Board of Trustees) of the Students’ Union.

-7.6 The Executive Committee are ultimately responsible for, and as a result, will approve overall spending for Societies activities.
+7.6 The Executive Committee are ultimately responsible for, and as a result, will approve overall spending for Academic Societies activities.
 Individual allocations from the Development Fund account will be ratified by the Activities Hub as set out above.

 8. Disciplinary

-8.1 Each Society, team or member is accountable for their behaviour, whether collectively or individually (as appropriate in the circumstances).
+8.1 Each Academic Society, team or member is accountable for their behaviour, whether collectively or individually (as appropriate in the circumstances).

 8.2 Breach of conduct, policy or behaviour which may bring the University or Union into disrepute may result in disciplinary action against the team, the Committee members of the team, or individuals of the team.

-8.3 Any Society breaking Union policies, the Club’s Constitution or these Standing Orders shall be subject to disciplinary action.
+8.3 Any Academic Society breaking Union policies, the Club’s Constitution or these Standing Orders shall be subject to disciplinary action.

 8.4 Disciplinary matters will be heard by the Union Disciplinary Committee in accordance with the Disciplinary Procedures for Member(s), Committees, Societies and Sports Clubs.

+8.5 Any committee member can be removed from their post in line with standing order 3001, should a proposal for a removal from post be passed by the committee for any of the reasons outlined in 3001.

 9. Dissolution